clibequilibrium/EquilibriumEngine-CSharp/README.md

 # EquilibriumEngine-CSharp

-Equilibrium Engine is a data-oriented and multi-threaded **C#** game engine that takes advantage of **ECS** pattern followed by **Hot-Reloading** of your libraries which allows you to quickly iterate on different aspects of your projects.
+Equilibrium Engine is a data-oriented **C#** game engine that takes advantage of **ECS** pattern followed by **Hot-Reloading** of your libraries which allows you to quickly iterate on different aspects of your projects.

 <p align="center">
 <img src="docs/home.png">